 In the last few years, life has tossed us against the rocky shore.
 We’ve gotten beaten up a bit in the storms, but the journey has been a valuable one.
+They’ve taught me about basic life principles.
+Things that I promise myself.

 Life offers no guarantees.
 None of us knows how much time we have on this earth, only that the number of our days are known by God before we take our first breath.